Coverage Types Explained

 Liability Insurance

 In most places, you have to have liability insurance on your car simply because the law says so.
-It pays for any harm you cause to other people or their property while driving your car.
+It pays for any harm you cause to other people or their property while driving.
 Liability insurance is made up of two parts: property damage liability and bodily harm liability.
 If you are at fault in an accident that hurts someone, bodily harm liability pays for their medical bills and lost wages.
-If you cause damage to someone else’s property in an accident, like a fence or another car, your property damage responsibility will pay to fix or replace it.
+If you cause damage to someone else’s property, like a fence or another car, your property damage responsibility will pay to fix or replace it.

-Let us say you were driving down the street and hit another car by mistake, damaging both of them.
-You can get liability insurance, and if you cause damage to another driver’s car or hurt their passengers, your insurance company will pay for it up to the limits of your contract.
+Let’s say you were driving down the street and hit another car by mistake, damaging both of them.
+If you have liability insurance and cause damage to another driver’s car or hurt their passengers, your insurance company will pay for it up to the limits of your contract.
 Your liability insurance, on the other hand, will not pay to fix or replace your own car.
-That would be collision or comprehensive insurance duty.
+That would be collision or comprehensive insurance’s duty.

 Collision Insurance